To add the bugsplat package to your application, run the following shell command at the root of your project’s directory:

 Throw an exception after the event handler has been added:

-You can also use bugsplat-js to post errors from non-fatal promise rejections and errors that originate inside of try-catch blocks:
+You can also use bugsplat-node to post errors from non-fatal promise rejections and errors that originate inside of try-catch blocks:

 That’s it!
 Your application is now configured to post crash reports to BugSplat.